Who we are

 How to make a complaint to the Office of the Australian Information Commissioner

-If you are not satisfied with our response you can contact the Privacy Commissioner who is part of the Office of the Australian Information Commissioner.
+If you are not satisfied with our response you can contact the Privacy Commissioner who is part of the Office of the Australian Information Commissioner via the following avenues:

 You may make a complaint directly to the Privacy Commissioner rather than to us however it is generally necessary to have provided us with an opportunity to address your complaint in the first instance.

-We will not collect any Personal Information about users of our websites, mobile applications and e-marketing applications except when they knowingly provide it or as otherwise described below.
+We will not collect any Personal Information about users of our website except when they knowingly provide it or as otherwise described below.

 Click Stream Data